raydelpino29/BrickOut/README.md

 Architecture

 - Vanilla JavaScript for game logic
-- jQuery for event handling and toggling class of elements
+- DOM API for event handling and toggling class of elements
 - CSS for game visuals
 - Webpack for dependencies
 - HTML5 Canvas for game rendering